eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

     data_label: Anonymous_Person_2
 ```

-To learn more about Microservice, please see [Iofogctl Application YAML specification](../reference-iofogctl/reference-application.html#microservices).
+To learn more about the `Microservice` kind, please see [Iofogctl Application YAML specification](../reference-iofogctl/reference-application.html#microservices).

 ## Volume

-We can deploy Volume.
+Directories can be pushed to Agent hosts so that Microservice volume requirements are fulfilled via the `Volume` kind.

 ```yaml
 apiVersion: iofog.org/v2